 To use a concrete example, consider an Internet startup headquartered in San Francisco with one or two designers or developers working remotely from New York.
 If it organizes as a California corporation, it will pay $800 minimum annual franchise tax in California.
 If the team members working in New York are deemed to create enough of a presence there that the company is “doing business” in the state (evaluated under NY law), the company will be required to file an “application for authority” with the State of New York as a “foreign” corporation and pay NY state tax accordingly.
 If the startup chooses to organize as a Delaware corporation, it will pay minimum Delaware franchise tax ($75 or $350 depending on the method used) and it will need to qualify as a foreign corporation with the California Secretary of State, paying the same minimum franchise tax in California ($800), plus it may also need to register and pay tax in NY as described above.

 If a company is not physically present in a state (usually the case with Delaware corporations), it must appoint a local business to serve as agent for service of process.
 Many service providers compete to offer this service, which does double duty as a filing agent, meaning the service will also hand-file documents, retrieve certified copies and order certificates of good standing from the Secretary of State’s office.
 From the state’s point of view, requiring a registered agent improves corporate accountability by enabling residents to file suit against foreign corporations without leaving the state.
 It also facilitates the collection of taxes.
-These services charge approximately $200 per year minimum to serve as registered agent.
-Some companies even use a registered agent in their home state, given the relatively modest expense involved.

 Most corporate filings made with government agencies involve some kind of filing fee.
 For example, Delaware charges $89 to file a Certificate of Incorporation for a new company, $50 to obtain a certificate of good standing.
 The filing agent adds a service charge covering its own role.
 With a few exceptions, such as some regulatory filings made in connection with securities offerings, filing fees tend to be modest.